What Are The Different Types of Phone Numbers?

 - Direct Inward Dial (DID) numbers – these are publishable phone numbers that ring directly into your business and are typically programmed to ring a specific person.
 These are often given out to people you want to be able to get to you directly without an automated attendant or having to be transferred from a live receptionist.
-Usually if that specific person doesn’t answer the call, the caller gets that person’s voicemail, or call forward the number to a cell phone number.
+Usually, if that specific person doesn’t answer the call, the caller gets that person’s voicemail, or the call will forward the number to a cell phone number.

 - Virtual Numbers – just what they sound like, virtual numbers are not full featured phone lines.
-While they have a 10 digit phone number, virtual phone don’t connect the caller to a live call.
+While they have a 10 digit phone number, virtual phones don’t connect the caller to a live call.
 The call only goes to a user voicemail or has a call forward on it to go to another live phone number.
 Because of this limitation, price for a virtual number is less than the other numbers.

 - Toll Free (800) numbers – not as widely used today since most long distance calls are billed at a per minute rate, toll free numbers allow callers to call your business long distance, but the company pays for the price of the call.

 - Vanity Numbers – very popular with retail businesses who use the letters associated with the number on a phone’s keypad to associate with their business, therefore making the phone number easy to remember.
 An example is 1-800-GOT-JUNK.